EmmaNguyen0410/rna-seq-analysis/README.md

 Alternatively, we can run the Nextflow pipeline on one sample's pair-end reads, then repeat step 2 and 3 in Method 1.

+## Tips for effiency

+- Nextflow queueSize directive: The queueSize directive is part of the executor configuration in the nextflow.config file, and defines how many processes are queued at a given time.
+By default, Nextflow will submit up to 100 jobs at a time for execution.
+Increase or decrease this setting depending your HPC system quota and throughput.

+- Nextflow scratch directive: A common recommendation is to use the node's local scratch storage as the job working directory to avoid unnecessary use of the network shared file system and achieve better performance.

+- Job submission limit: It is recommended that you configure your workflow to specify small, short jobs as using the local executor, leaving the larger and longer running jobs to the slurm executor.

 ## Run the program